htluu-ucsd/cse15l-lab-reports/LabReport5.md

 ```
 for (int i = 0; i < list2.size(); i++) {
+    if (output.size() < i * 2 + 1){
+        output.add(list2.get(list2.size() - 1 - i));
+        continue;
+    }
     output.add(i * 2 + 1, list2.get(list2.size() - 1 - i));
 ```

 The first change was changing the range of `list2` from `i < list2.size() - 1` to `i < list2.size()` because the original was stopping short of one element in the second list.
 The second change was changing the `i * 2` to `i * 2 + 1` in the second line because the former started with the element at index 0 when it was supposed to start with the element at index 1.
+The new conditional statement checks `output.size() < i * 2 + 1` if the index to insert an element into lies outside the range of the output array.
+If it does, then the elements should just be appended to the end, instead of inserting at an index that does not exist.

 None of the other files were modified.